 Space Messengers is participatory.
 The live audience can tweet or text their own messages which appear on the wall in real time during the event.
 A virtual reality platform will include a live stream of the projection from the event.
 Through this mixed reality experience participants at the site or at home where ever they are can become part of the experience radiating their space messages out to the world!

 Launch Date: Festival de Ciencia e Arte (FICA), Oeiras, Portugal, October 12-17, 2021 Contact us if you would like to bring Space Messengers to your festival or event.

 This project is made possible in part by the Citizen Diplomacy Action Fund for U.S. Alumni; an opportunity sponsored by the U.S. Department of State with funding provided by the U.S. Government and administered by Partners of the Americas.
-Thanks also to our sponsors at the U.S. Embassy of Portugal, Taos Community Foundation and the MAE Foundation.
+Thanks also to our sponsors at the U.S. Embassy of Portugal, Taos Community Foundation, LANL Foundation and the MAE Foundation.

 STEMarts Lab Team